jmullool/Cisco_Transport_Slicing/README.md

 # Cisco Transport Slicing- Setup and Sample Payloads for Various Slicing Use-cases

-This is a repo of sample payloads and usage for deploying Cisco's Transport Slicing Solution with Cisco's Network Services Orchestrator (NSO).
+This is a repo of sample payloads and usage for deploying Cisco's Transport Slicing Solution with Cisco's Network COntroller (CNC) which includes Cisco's Network Services Orchestrator (NSO).
 The Slicing YANG model is based off of an early version of the IETF work specified here: https://datatracker.ietf.org/doc/html/draft-ietf-teas-ietf-network-slice-nbi-yang-03

-Long term, Cisco will trying to maintain compatibility between models, but some differences are exist as Cisco has augmented the model to support additional optional parameters.
+Longer term and once the IETF YANG model goes to WGLC and is standardized, it will be updated to the latest version for compatibility.
+Cisco has augmented the model to support additional optional parameters.

 ## Network Prerequisites

 The Network devices used in our experimentation were Cisco NCS5500s and vXR9K Routers.
 Configurations are available in the RouterConfigs folder in various formats.
 The network is running SR-MPLS, MP-BGP, ISIS and has both PCE and RR components.

 It is also assumed if using the input and output QoS options in the Slicing Catalog that the appropriate QoS policy maps have been pre-positioned on the devices.